 - Patient/prescription mix-ups — this can occur when the pharmacist accidentally gives out the wrong prescription or switches two patients’ prescriptions.

 - Failure to counsel patient — part of a pharmacist’s job is to provide information to the patient about possible drug interactions and complications.

 - Prescribing medication without a license — this may occur when an “internet pharmacy” fills a medication order online without a valid prescription.

 Contact an Experienced Pharmaceutical Malpractice Lawyer

 If you or a loved one have been injured due to pharmaceutical negligence, contact Thomas J. Henry.
 Our firm has represented victims of medical and pharmaceutical errors for more than 25 years and continues to provide dynamic and personal representation to all injured clients.
 Pharmaceutical errors are a serious matter that can lead to severe injuries, illnesses, and in some cases death.
 You need a law firm with the legal resources and experienced attorneys necessary to handle your case properly and efficiently.
 Thomas j.
 Henry has a proven history of achieving record-breaking, real results for clients in a variety of personal injury lawsuits.

-Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.
 Contact us today for a free legal consultation.
 Our attorneys are available 24/7, nights and weekends.